MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/machine-learning-services-tutorials.md

 ### Related resources

 + [Samples](#bkmk_samples) are real-world scenarios for embedding machine learning in applications.
-All samples include code that you can download, modify and use in production.
+All samples include code that you can download, modify, and use in production.

 + [Solutions](#bkmk_solutions) from the Microsoft Data Science team demonstrate end-to-end scenarios.
 Most are designed to run either in SQL Server or in a cloud environment such as Azure machine Learning.